h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 Most attributes in RADIUS have no special encoding "on the wire", or any special meaning between client and server.
 Unless discussed in this section, all RADIUS attributes are unchanged in SRADIUS.
 This requirement includes attributes which contain a tag [RFC2868].

-## Obfuscated attributes such as User-Password and Tunnel-Password
+## Obfuscated Attributes

+With SRADIUS, there is no need to hide the contents of an attribute on a hop-by-hop basis.
+The TLS transport ensures that all attribute contents are hidden from any observer

 Attributes which are obfuscated with MD5 no longer have the obfuscation step applied in SRADIUS.
 Instead, there are simply encoded as their values, as with any other attribute.
 Their encoding method MUST follow the encoding for the underlying data type, with any encryption / obfuscation step omitted.

-We note that there is often concern in RADIUS that passwords are sent "in cleartext" across the network.
+We understand that there is often concern in RADIUS that passwords are sent "in cleartext" across the network.
 This allegation was never true for RADIUS, and is still untrue for SRADIUS.
 While passwords are encoded in packets as strings, the packets (and thus passwords) are protected by TLS.
 The same TLS which protects passwords used for web logins, e-mail reception and sending, etc.  As a result, any claims that passwords are sent "in the clear" are false.

+Any PSK used for TLS MUST NOT be used for attribute obfuscation in place of the RADIUS shared secret.

+### User-Password

 The User-Password attribute ([RFC2865] Section 5.2) MUST be encoded the same as any other attribute of data type 'text' ([RFC8044] Section 3.4), e.g. User-Name ([RFC2865] Section 5.1).

+### Tunnel-Password

 The Tunnel-Password attribute ([RFC2868] Section 3.5) MUST be encoded the same as any other attribute of data type 'text' which contains a tag, such as Tunnel-Client-Endpoint ([RFC2868] Section 3.3).
 Since the attribute is no longer obfuscated, there is no need for a salt field or Data-Length fields as described in [RFC2868] Section 3,5, and the textual value can simply be encoded as-is.

+### Vendor-Specific Attributes

 Any Vendor-Specific attribute which uses similar obfuscation MUST be encoded as per their base data type.
 Specifically, the MS-MPPE-Send-Key and MS-MPPE-Recv-Key attributes ([RFC2548] Section 2.4) MUST be encoded as any other attribute of data type 'string' ([RFC8044] Section 3.5).

+We note that as SRADIUS no longer uses RADIUS shared secrets, it is impossible for any Vendor-Specific attribute to be obfuscated using the previous methods defined for RADIUS.

+If a vendor wishes to hide the contents of a Vendor-Specific attribute, they are free to do so.
+However, the TLS PKS MUST NOT be used for this purpose.
+It is RECOMMENDED that vendors choose a method which both meets FIPS-140 requirements, and which allows for crypto-agility.

 ## Message-Authenticator